By Molly Patrick

-The second you catch yourself thinking about why you can’t eat plant based, let that act as a red flag and remind yourself that people make this work all the time and then go over the reasons why it’s important to you to eat plant based.
-And then notice how things start to fall into place as you work that shit out.
+The second you catch yourself thinking about why you can’t eat plant based, remind yourself that people make this work all the time, and then go over the reasons why this is important to you.
+And then notice how your brain starts to lead you to the solutions.

 Plant block be gone.